Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Introduction

 In this paper we bring to light the very strong computational power that robots have under the {\sc Sequential} class of schedulers in regards to pattern formation problems, and analyze the adversarial power of sequential schedulers in comparison to that of the other synchronous schedulers studied in the literature.

-We do so by focusing on the general {\tt UPF} problem.
-We prove that this problem is {\em unsolvable} under \fsync\ (and, thus, under \ssy), even if the robots are empowered with strong multiplicity detection (i.e., robots can detect the exact number of robots occupying the same location), their movements are rigid (i.e., they always reach their destination regardless of the distance), have total agreement on the coordinate system, and there is a unique leader robot (i.e., distinguishable from all others), see Section~\ref{sec:impossibility}.
+We do so by focusing on the general {\tt UPF} problem in the case where $|\hat{P}|>1$, i.e., the point formation is not included.
+We prove, in Section~\ref{sec:impossibility}, that this problem is {\em unsolvable} under \fsync\ (and, thus, under \async\ and \ssy), even if the robots are empowered with strong multiplicity detection (i.e., robots can detect the exact number of robots occupying the same location), their movements are rigid (i.e., they always reach their destination regardless of the distance), have total agreement on the coordinate system, and there is a unique leader robot (i.e., distinguishable from all others).

-On the other hand, in Section~\ref{sec:spf} we prove that, except for point formation, the {\tt \Uni\ Pattern Formation} problem is {\em solvable} under any sequential schedulers without any additional assumptions on the computational capabilities of the robots, namely even if they are unable of multiplicity detection, their movements are non-rigid, they have no agreement on coordinate system nor on chirality, and are all identical.
+On the other hand, in Sections \ref{sec:P4} and \ref{sec:P5} we prove that, again except for point formation, the {\tt \Uni\ Pattern Formation} problem is {\em solvable} under any sequential schedulers, regardless of any symmetry of the pattern or of the initial configuration of the robots, and without any additional assumptions on the computational capabilities of the robots, namely even if they are incapable of multiplicity detection, their movements are non-rigid, they have no agreement on the coordinate system nor on chirality, and are all identical.
 The proof is constructive: we present a solution protocol, prove its correctness, and analyze its time complexity.
 These results indicate the strong impact that the presence of a sequential scheduler can have on the computational power of the robots, allowing them to solve, with minimal capabilities, problems unsolvable even under \fsync\ with stronger power and a leader.

 Then, in Section~\ref{sec:gathering}, we turn our attention to the point formation or {\tt Gathering} problem.
 This is known to be {unsolvable} under \ssy\ even with strong multiplicity detection (i.e., a robot can detect the exact number of robots in each point).
 In contrast, we prove that, under any sequential scheduler, the problem becomes solvable with weak multiplicity detection (i.e., a robot can detect only whether a point is occupied by one or more than one robot).
 We also prove that, without weak multiplicity detection, the problem, while solvable under \fsync, is unsolvable under \seq.
-The obtained results prove that the computational power of the robots under \seq\ and that under \fsync\ are {\em orthogonal}.
+The results obtained prove that the computational power of the robots under \seq\ and that under \fsync\ are {\em orthogonal}.